mdcodecamper/softechsolution/README.md

 # softechsolution

-This is the site for Softech Solutions Group Web.
+This is the site for Softech Solutions Group.